 Under the "My Holiday System" started in FY 2019, employees give notice to their managers for five days of consecutive leave, making it easier for the workplace managers to adjust schedules so that employees do not feel anxiety about using their paid leave.
-Thanks to these efforts, the use of paid leave has increased in recent years, reaching 76.7% in FY 2019.
+Thanks to these efforts, the use of paid leave has increased in recent years, reaching 70.2% in FY 2020.
 Morinaga Milk continues to move forward with such initiatives with the aim of reaching 85% use of paid leave in FY 2027.

 For the physical and mental health of employees, an "Interval System" has been in place in the head office, branches, and sales offices since 2014.
 The Interval System secures more rest time for employees by ensuring off-time of a certain duration from the end of work, including overtime work, to the start of work on the next day.
-Effort is being made at all levels to encourage the healthy living of employees through the prevention of overwork.
+We have also concluded 36 labor-management agreements regarding overtime and holiday work in accordance with Article 36 of the Labor Standards Acts.
+Effort is being made at all levels to encourage the healthy living of employees through the prevention of overwork and long working hours.